KuligKamil/mongodb-project-workshop/README.md

 # Tutorial for creating an account in MongoDb Atlas.

+MongoDB Atlas is fully managed cloud database that handle all the complexity of: deploying, managing, and healing your deployments on the cloud service provider of your choice(AWS, Azure, GCP).
+With Atlas you can create account and set up database with only few clicks.

+DBaaS(Database as a Service) is a service that allows to set up, deploy and scale database  without worrying about any physical hardware, software updates and details of configuration for performance.

 1. Go to the [MongoDb website](https://www.mongodb.com/products/platform/atlas-database) and press the button **Try Free**.
 ![image](./assets/1-Atlas.png)
 2. Fill your informations and agree for Terms of Service and Privacy Policy.
 Press **Create your Atlas account** button.
 You can also use your Google account to create the account.